-Use this qualifier if you want to use the same global symbols in more than one module. /GLOBALS is the default but is a no-op.
+Use this qualifier if you want to use the same global symbols in more than one module. /GLOBALS is the default.

 /SQUEEZE

 The /SQUEEZE qualifier reduces the size of macro definitions by eliminating all trailing blanks and tabs, blank lines, and comments from macro text.
 You must specify an input file or files.